 Enger Park gardens and peace bell, Duluth, Minnesota

-Last updated on January 6th, 2025
+Last updated on May 27th, 2026

-Despite the popularity of Enger Tower, Enger Park’s gardens are among the hidden gems that await visitors to Duluth, Minnesota.
+Despite the popularity of Enger Tower, Enger Park’s beautiful gardens are among the hidden gems that await visitors to Duluth, Minnesota.

 shade garden with bright flowers